Nan Clement

 Abstract:

-Cloud services exist under a shared security environment; both cloud services providers (CSPs) and users contribute to overall security.
-We investigate the nature of shared security in a dynamic game where users’ security contributions and cloud usage figure into their CSP’s vulnerability.
-Furthermore, CSPs’ own security contributions take their users into account as well as competition with other CSPs.
-We characterize the Markov Perfect Equilibrium time path of security in the cloud.
-In particular, we identify a novel form of time-path strategic complementary between usage and a CSP’s Markov state of security.
-This implies that cloud security is an unusual form of impure public good whereby individual contributions bolstering a CSP’s security endow a selective incentive (benefit) on others, rather than providing a selective benefit to the contributor themselves.
-Consequently, CSP vulnerability increases over time.
+Cloud services exist under a shared security environment with a dynamic nature; users trade fixed costs for variable costs over time and both cloud service providers (CSP) and users contribute to overall security.
+We investigate the nature of shared security in a dynamic game where users' security contribution takes into account both their users as well as competition with other CSPs.
+The Markov Perfect Equilibrium reveals the long-term time patterns of security of the cloud.
+In particular, we identify a novel form of time-path strategic complementary between usage and a CSP's Markov state of security.
+This implies cloud security is an unusual form of impure public good whereby individual contributions bolstering a CSP's security endow a selective incentive (private benefit) on others, rather than on the contributor alone.
+Since this increases usage, CSP vulnerability increases over time.
+At the same time, CSP competition on security may lead to both welfare improvements for users and lock-in.

 Selected Works in Progress

-Medicare Payment Reforms, Hospital Information Systems, and Merger Outcomes (with Amalia Miller and Catherine Tucker)
+Mergers and Data: Evidence from Healthcare (with Amalia Miller and Catherine Tucker)

 Merger Selection and Cyber Risk: Evidence from Panel Data Analysis